U.S. Charges 7 Russian Intelligence Officers With Hacking 40 Sports And Doping Groups

 Russia's ambassador to the Netherlands was summoned to underline that message, she said.

-Dutch and British officials laid out the charges against the GRU on Thursday, listing the group's attempts to steal information, disrupt or otherwise influence a number of high-profile targets, from the Olympic Committee to Russia's central bank and two Russian media outlets.
+Dutch and British officials laid out the charges against the GRU on Thursday, listing the group's attempts to steal information, disrupt or otherwise influence a number of high-profile targets, from the International Olympic Committee to Russia's central bank and two Russian media outlets.

 "Bringing the concrete findings of intelligence services into the public arena is an unusual step," Bijleveld said.
 But the Dutch government was exposing the officers, she said, "since this will hamper any further attempts at international operations."